 Most academic problems can be resolved if a student seeks help in a timely way and engages responsibly in the process.

-In addition to engaging faculty members for academic support, all students may use the many academic resource centers at Grinnell, including the Writing, Reading, and Speaking Center, Science Learning Center, Math Lab, Computer Science Learning Center, Language Learning Center, and the Library.
+In addition to engaging faculty members for academic support, all students may use the many academic resource centers at Grinnell, including the Writing, Reading, and Speaking Center, Science Learning Center, Math Lab, Computer Science Learning Center, Center for Languages and Intercultural Communication, and the Library.
 Labs/offices are staffed by professionals and offer students one-on-one assistance through one-credit courses, appointments, and walk-in visits.
 The labs are not remedial in nature, and no stigma is attached to visits there.

 Free peer tutoring is available in every subject, too.
 Upper-class students are nominated as tutors by their major departments and are paid by the college.
 A student doesn’t need to be failing a course to use a tutor.
 Some students use tutors to move from a B to an A!

 Your student may make the necessary adjustments to college with no difficulty, but if you sense that is not the case, advise your student to go directly to the Academic Advising office or to the Writing, Reading, and Speaking Center where staff offer excellent evidence-based study strategies tailored to your student.

 Realistic expectations help.
 We expect students to study two to three hours outside of class for every hour they are in class.
 After all, being a student is their full-time job.